COMPARISON OF REGIONAL MANUAL THERAPY AND STANDARD PHYSICAL THERAPY INTERVENTION IN FEMALES WITH SACROILIAC JOINT PAIN

 4Senior Lecturer, Riphah International University Lahore, Pakistan

-Background and Aim: Sacroiliac joint pain is localized in the region of sacroiliac joint which can be increased by stress and provocation tests of the joint.
+Background of the Study: Sacroiliac joint pain is localized in the region of sacroiliac joint which can be increased by stress and provocation tests of the joint.
 Aim of this study was to compare two interventions for reduction of sacroiliac joint pain.

 Methodology: Study design was randomized clinical trial.
 Study was conducted in bajwah hospital and children polyclinic Lahore.
 Duration of study was six months.
 The total sample size was 64 patients.
 Females of 20-50 years old with diagnosed sacroiliac joint pain were included in this study.
 Compression and distraction objective tests were performed for further confirmation of sacroiliac joint pain.
 Purposive sampling technique was used.
 Numeric pain rating scale (NPRS) and Oswestry low back disability questionnaire (ODI) were used to collect the data.
 Exclusion criteria was females with fractures and other abnormalities of spine.